impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

   <img src="/assets/images/screenshot-15mar2023-439am.png" width="70%" style="border: 1px solid black; padding: 0.5em">
 </p>

 At this point I decide to give up.
-I don't have a clear path to debugging the above errors, and I don't know how else to try and reproduce [this error](https://github.com/rbenv/rbenv/issues/14).
+I don't have a clear path to debugging the above errors, and I don't know how else to try and reproduce [this error](https://github.com/rbenv/rbenv/issues/14){:target="_blank" rel="noopener"}.

 (stopping here for the day; 100193 words)

-OK, so I *think* I get the gist of [this PR](https://github.com/rbenv/rbenv/commit/2a495dc9ac842f745239bb7bb6402a8d8c168992): the intent was to look for the *version* of the executable that the user was searching for which corresponded to the one installed in RBENV's shims, and specifically the shim for the user's current RBENV version of Ruby.
+OK, so I *think* I get the gist of [this PR](https://github.com/rbenv/rbenv/commit/2a495dc9ac842f745239bb7bb6402a8d8c168992){:target="_blank" rel="noopener"}: the intent was to look for the *version* of the executable that the user was searching for which corresponded to the one installed in RBENV's shims, and specifically the shim for the user's current RBENV version of Ruby.
 That's what would be accomplished if we pre-pended `PATH` with the output of `rbenv-which "$RBENV_COMMAND"`.

-It also makes sense what the two added lines of code are doing [here](https://github.com/rbenv/rbenv/commit/2a495dc9ac842f745239bb7bb6402a8d8c168992), and why that fits in with the above intent.
+It also makes sense what the two added lines of code are doing [here](https://github.com/rbenv/rbenv/commit/2a495dc9ac842f745239bb7bb6402a8d8c168992){:target="_blank" rel="noopener"}, and why that fits in with the above intent.
 In the first added line, we create a variable named `RBENV_BIN_PATH`, which stores `RBENV_COMMAND_PATH` in the format needed to be prepended to `PATH`.
 And in the 2nd line, we do the prepending.
-From there, [this line of code](https://github.com/rbenv/rbenv/commit/2a495dc9ac842f745239bb7bb6402a8d8c168992#diff-d04f77bb5cee32ae66e503a1d4b712f0f2e775f8ecfed610ab5f17cbcaeb8cdcR22) would execute the originally-requested command (i.e. `ruby`), passing any additional arguments / flags.
-If `-S` were one of these flags, Ruby would use the now-updated `PATH` to search for the executable (i.e. in [this error](https://github.com/rbenv/rbenv/issues/14), that executable would be `rake`).
+From there, [this line of code](https://github.com/rbenv/rbenv/commit/2a495dc9ac842f745239bb7bb6402a8d8c168992#diff-d04f77bb5cee32ae66e503a1d4b712f0f2e775f8ecfed610ab5f17cbcaeb8cdcR22){:target="_blank" rel="noopener"} would execute the originally-requested command (i.e. `ruby`), passing any additional arguments / flags.
+If `-S` were one of these flags, Ruby would use the now-updated `PATH` to search for the executable (i.e. in [this error](https://github.com/rbenv/rbenv/issues/14){:target="_blank" rel="noopener"}, that executable would be `rake`).

-I also get why Mislav would make the comment he made [here](https://github.com/rbenv/rbenv/pull/372), saying that this solution prevents users from using a different version of Ruby.
+I also get why Mislav would make the comment he made [here](https://github.com/rbenv/rbenv/pull/372){:target="_blank" rel="noopener"}, saying that this solution prevents users from using a different version of Ruby.
 This is because the directory which is prepended to PATH contains the user's current RBENV Ruby version.
 That directory will always be found first, before any directories for other Ruby versions, since it's the first one in PATH (that's the whole point of the prepending operation in the first place).

-OK, I think I get the story up to [this point](https://github.com/rbenv/rbenv/pull/372).
+OK, I think I get the story up to [this point](https://github.com/rbenv/rbenv/pull/372){:target="_blank" rel="noopener"}.
 Without going through each issue and PR with a fine-toothed comb, I can't be sure that this constitutes all the "-S"-related drama up to this point, but I'm willing to assume so for now.

-And it looks like this solution worked fine as of [this point](https://github.com/rbenv/rbenv/pull/372), with the exception that we're now locked into a specific Ruby version.
+And it looks like this solution worked fine as of [this point](https://github.com/rbenv/rbenv/pull/372){:target="_blank" rel="noopener"}, with the exception that we're now locked into a specific Ruby version.
 What I don't get is, why would this be a problem exactly?
 Why would a user want to pick one Ruby version to use, but then shell out to another Ruby version from there?
-Mislav calls it "the most common pitfall with rbenv" [here](https://github.com/rbenv/rbenv/pull/372), and references [this issue](https://github.com/rbenv/rbenv/issues/121) as an example, so that's where I start trying to answer this question.
+Mislav calls it "the most common pitfall with rbenv" [here](https://github.com/rbenv/rbenv/pull/372){:target="_blank" rel="noopener"}, and references [this issue](https://github.com/rbenv/rbenv/issues/121){:target="_blank" rel="noopener"} as an example, so that's where I start trying to answer this question.

 The issue appears to be the following: